Hudson River: Exploration and colonization

 John Cabot is credited for the Old World's discovery of continental North America, with his journey in 1497 along the continent's coast.
 In 1524, Florentine explorer Giovanni da Verrazzano sailed north along the Atlantic seaboard and into New York Harbor, however he left the harbor shortly thereafter, without navigating into the Hudson River.
 In 1598, Dutch men employed by the Greenland Company wintered in New York Bay.

-In 1609 the Dutch East India Company financed English navigator Henry Hudson in his search for the Northwest Passage.
+In 1609 the Dutch East India Company financed English navigator Henry Hudson in his search for the Northeast Passage, but thwarted by sea ice in that direction, he sailed westward across the Atlantic in pursuit of a Northwest Passage.
 During the search, Hudson sailed up the river that would later be named after him.
-His travel up the ever-widening river led as far as present-day Albany, before Hudson concluded that no such strait existed there.
+He then sailed upriver to a point near Stuyvesant (Old Kinderhook), and the ship’s boat with five members ventured to the vicinity of present-day Albany, reaching an end to navigation.

 The Dutch subsequently began to colonize the region, establishing the colony of New Netherland, including three major fur-trading outposts: New Amsterdam, Wiltwyck, and Fort Orange.
 New Amsterdam was founded at the mouth of the Hudson River, and would later become known as New York City.
 Wiltwyck was founded roughly halfway up the Hudson River, and would later become Kingston.
 Fort Orange was founded on the river north of Wiltwyck, and later became known as Albany.

 The Dutch West India Company operated a monopoly on the region for roughly twenty years before other businessmen were allowed to set up their own ventures in the colony.
 In 1647, Director-General Peter Stuyvesant took over management of the colony, and surrendered it in 1664 to the British, who had invaded the largely-defenseless New Amsterdam.
 New Amsterdam and the colony of New Netherland were renamed New York, after the Duke of York.

 Under British colonial rule, the Hudson Valley became an agricultural hub.
 Manors were developed on the east side of the river, and the west side contained many smaller and independent farms.
 In 1754, the Albany Plan of Union was created at Albany City Hall on the Hudson.
 The plan allowed the colonies to treaty with the Iroquois and provided a framework for the Continental Congress.